Polish spaces of Banach spaces: Generic properties

 \subsection{Generic objects in $SB(X)$}

 In this subsection, we address Problem 5.5 from \cite{GS18} which suggests to investigate generic properties of admissible topologies.
 We have both positive and negative results.
-The positive result is Theorem~\ref{thm:GurariiinWijsman} which shows that the Gurari\u{\i} space is dense $G_\delta$ in the Wijsman topology.
+The positive result is Theorem~\ref{thm:GurariiinWijsman} which shows that the isometry class of the Gurari\u{\i} space, as a subset of $SB(\mathbb{G})$, is a dense $G_\delta$-set in the Wijsman topology.
 The negative results are Propositions~\ref{prop:Bairecategoryinadmissible} and~\ref{prop:Baireadmiss3}, and Theorem \ref{thm:Baireadmiss2}. \begin{definition} Given a closed set $H$ in $X$ we denote by $E^-(H)$ the set $SB(X)\setminus E^+(X\setminus H)$, that is, $E^-(H) = \{F\in SB(X)\setsep F\subseteq H\}$.
 Obviously, this is a closed set in any admissible topology on $SB(X)$. \end{definition}

-\begin{definition} Let $X$ be isometrically universal separable Banach space.
-By $\tau_W$ we denote \emph{the Wijsman topology} on $SB(X)$, that is, the minimal topology such that the mappings $SB(X)\ni F\mapsto \dist_{X}(x,F)$ are continuous for every $x\in X$.
+\begin{definition} Let $X$ be an isometrically universal separable Banach space.
+By $\tau_W$ we denote the restriction of \emph{the Wijsman topology} from $\F(X)$ to $SB(X)$, that is, the minimal topology on $SB(X)$ such that the mappings $SB(X)\ni F\mapsto \dist_{X}(x,F)$ are continuous for every $x\in X$.
 Note that $\tau_W$ is admissible, see \cite[Section 2]{GS18}. \end{definition}